Theodo-UK/OmniLog/front/README.md

 -   `yarn` to install dependencies.
 -   `yarn local` to start the next web app locally.

 If you click the localhost URL in the console, you should see the Next.js app running.
+If you are on a route which relies on external resources, you will encounter errors because it is not hooked up to your AWS lambdas; follow the next steps to get that set up!

 ### 2. Set up local AWS credentials